amcdnl/angularpreso/README.md

-angularpreso
+AngularJS + .NET
 ============

-AngularJS + .NET Presentation on
+Presentation on:

 - General Angular with .NET structuring and organization
 - Plumbing the Web API to your Angular